SteeltoeOSS/Documentation/api/v4/management/threaddump.md

 > [!TIP]
 > It's recommended to use `AddAllActuators()` instead of adding individual actuators,
 > which enables individually turning them on/off at runtime via configuration.

-> [!TIP]
-> The extension method takes an optional `MediaTypeVersion` argument, which defaults to `MediaTypeVersion.V2`.
-If you specify `MediaTypeVersion.V1`, the endpoint path defaults to `/actuator/dump`.

 ## Sample Output